ckeditor/ckeditor4-docs/docs/features/exporttopdf/README.md

 Make the editor width correspond with the chosen paper format for output file - e.g. for the `A4` format (which is used by the export service [by default](https://pdf-converter.cke-cs.com/docs#section/PDF-options/Page-format)) the editor width should be equal to `840px`.
 Then mind the margins - if they are changed for the PDF using [custom config](https://pdf-converter.cke-cs.com/docs#section/PDF-options/Margins), also update them for editor itself providing additional styling via {@linkapi CKEDITOR.addCss} method.
 To take things a step further you may also experiment with {@link guide/dev/example_setups/README#document-editor Document Editor setup}.

+### Setting dynamic file name

+Using {@linkapi CKEDITOR.config.exportPdf_fileName} option, the name of the generated file may be set to a fixed value upon editor initialization (e.g. `ckeditor4.pdf`) or changed dynamically every time editor content is exported to PDF.
+For example it can match the text in `h1` element from editor content:

+	config.exportPdf_fileName = function( editor ) {
+		return editor.editable().findOne( 'h1' ).getText() + '.pdf';
+	}

+The value is then calculated right before saving the file.

+### Output file configuration

+A number of options like output file format or margins can be set in the {@linkapi CKEDITOR.config.exportPdf_options} object.
+It is sent to the service along with the HTML and CSS and processed on the server side.
+To check out the possible configurations, visit the [service documentation](https://pdf-converter.cke-cs.com/docs).

+### Relative vs absolute URLs

+Assets like images can be attached using relative URLs, but before data is sent to the service, relative links are converted to absolute ones.
+In some cases it will mean that data will not be accessible by the server (e.g. if it is referenced locally or through the intranet) - remember to expose such assets publicly or use absolute URLs to publicly available assets.
+Also {@linkapi CKEDITOR.config.baseHref} option may come in handy here to set the base path for editor assets to a different URL than editor itself.

 ### Custom CSS rules

 Besides the inline styles, in order to mimic the editor content, all the CKEditor 4 CSS rules are sent to the service.
 But let's say your company has a strict heading color policy: it has to be <span style="color:#4B0082">indigo</span> (`#4B0082`), definitely not <span style="color:#483D8B">dark slate blue</span> (`#483D8B`)!
 Fortunately you do not have to remember to change it every time.
 It is possible to attach your own custom CSS stylesheet via {@linkapi CKEDITOR.config.exportPdf_stylesheet} configuration option or just add some styles with {@linkapi CKEDITOR.addCss} method.

-### Output file configuration

-A number of options like output file format or margins can be set in the {@linkapi CKEDITOR.config.exportPdf_options} object.
-It is sent to the service along with the HTML and CSS and processed on the server side.
-To check out the possible configurations, visit the [service documentation](https://pdf-converter.cke-cs.com/docs).

 ### Data preprocessing